nicklutsko/nicklutsko.github.io/_posts/2018-10-30-Theories-for-the-Poleward-Shift-of-the-Mid-Latitude-Jets.md

 ---
 layout: post
-title: "Theories for the Poleward Shift of the Mid-Latitude Jets"
+title: "Theories for the Poleward Shifts of the Mid-Latitude Jets"
 date: 2018-10-30
 use_math: true
 ---